Pheasant Meanings in the Realms of Animal Symbolism

 This a powerful metaphor in our lives.
 We can show our bright colors of creativity, and influence in the world – but we must know the proper time in which to do so.
 The pheasant reminds us that no matter how vibrant and original we may be, if we carelessly throw our gifts out at inappropriate times, or to un-listening audiences our efforts are in vain.

 Further, those who resonate with the pheasant may be wild on the outside, but quite tender-hearted and conservative on the inside.
 The pheasant asks that we honor our genuine selves, and not pretend to be something we are not.
 This incorporates the symbolism of protection of ourselves and our loved ones.
-Just as the pheasant knows when to blaze their beauty, they also know when to hide in the shadows for as a defense.
+Just as the pheasant knows when to blaze their beauty, they also know when to hide in the shadows for defense.

-Their amazing ability to camouflage themselves, and hide may well have something to do with the fact the species has been hunted for both food and sport for ages.
+Their amazing ability to camouflage themselves and hide may well have something to do with the fact the species has been hunted for both food and sport for ages.
 Over the eons the pheasant has “self-preservation” hard-wired in their bodies, and they know when to go.

 The pheasant animal symbolism also speaks to us about the value of balance in areas of spirituality.
 Being an air animal totem, the pheasant deals with thought, dreams, aspiration, spirituality, and things that lift us into higher states of consciousness.